May 26

 Meet our fictional avatars

-Let me introduce you to Emily the Culture Enthusiast, Richard the Retiree, and Alex the Competitive Learner.
+Let me introduce you to Emily the Culture Enthusiast, Richard the Retiree and Alex the Competitive Learner.
 These are all fictional avatars created by AI to describe typical French Room students.
 If you are throwing your arms up in disgust at this notion, I’m pleased!
 You are not a number, a statistic, or a made-up avatar.
 But these three characters and their ambitions might resonate with you more than you might imagine.

-Real-Life Success: Terri's Journey
+Real-Life Success: Terri's Journey to "think on your feet" French fluency

 Let me now introduce you to Terri, a real French Room student.
 Terri came to me 18 months ago stating her intention to become fluent in French.
 At first, her attendance in live classes was sporadic; maybe I’d see her every 3 or 4 weeks, and we would retrace our steps each time.
 Then she joined a class, and others in that class were a little flaky, making it hard to get momentum.
 So we started working together in a private class.
-We worked on verbs and pronunciation and the mechanics of the language, but more importantly in some ways, we discussed learning strategies, motivation, and self-confidence.
+We worked on verbs and pronunciation and the mechanics of the language, but more importantly in some ways, we discussed learning strategies, motivation and self-confidence.
 In that way, Terri became a “think on your feet” fluent French speaker.

 Reflecting on our school days